mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week3/README.md

     - until end of sequence.
 - One of the most remarkable recent results in deep learning is that this model works.
     - Given enough pairs of French and English sentences, if you train a model to input a French sentence and output the corresponding English translation, this will actually work decently well.
-    - This model simply uses an encoding network whose job it is to find an encoding of the input French sentence, and then use a decoding network to then generate the corresponding English translatio
+    - This model simply uses an encoding network whose job it is to find an encoding of the input French sentence, and then use a decoding network to then generate the corresponding English translation

 > <img src="./images/w03-01-basic_models/img_2023-05-10_17-34-56.png">

 Image captioning:
 - An architecture very similar to this also works for image captioning.
-- First a pretrained CNN (AlexNet) as an encoder for the image,
+- First a pre-trained CNN (AlexNet) as an encoder for the image,
     - we get rid of this final Softmax unit,
     - so the pre-trained AlexNet can give you a 4096-dimensional feature vector than encodes and represents the image
 - Then the decoder (RNN)
-    - similary at the translation machine
+    - similarly at the translation machine
 - Model works pretty well for captioning

 > <img src="./images/w03-01-basic_models/img_2023-05-10_17-35-00.png">